-- 3. Rezone the McGown property, 11520 Game Preserve Road, to R-200, as shown in Figure 34. - 4.
+- 3. Rezone the McGown property, 11520 Game Preserve Road, to R-200, as shown in Figure 40. - 4.
 Pursue the Germantown to Burtonsville Breezeway (Table 6).
 Coordinate with Pepco and the Maryland Park Service to implement the trail, including connections to the planned breezeway on Great Seneca Highway and the planned sidepath on Clopper Road. - 5.
-Consider a trail connection to Caulfield Lane.
+Consider a trail connection to Caulfield Lane. - 6.
+Support recommendations in Corridor Forward: the I-270 Plan to obtain, reserve and/or require right-of-way, for the longterm potential of the MTA MARC Rail Brunswick Line and the future Red Line Extension to Germantown Town Center, acknowledging the need for more detailed study and coordination with the City of Gaithersburg.